apache/whimsy/DEVELOPMENT.md

    `gem install bundler`  (mail and listen may be needed too)

-   - If you're using [Mac OS El Capitan or higher](MACOSX.md), you may need to do this:
+   - If you're using [macOS El Capitan or higher](MACOS.md), you may need to do this:

    `sudo gem install bundler -n /usr/local/bin`